Hairline cracks and holes in plaster walls are unsightly, aren’t they?

-Holes in the plaster wall can be just as annoying as hairline cracks.
-Of course, a hole in the wall is not something you can ignore.
-But before you carry out the necessary repairs, it bears knowing why plaster walls develop holes in them.
+Holes in the plaster can be just as annoying as hairline cracks.
+Of course, a hole is not something you can ignore.
+But before you carry out the necessary repairs, it bears knowing why they develop holes in them.

 Impact by accident

-Holes in plaster walls can be caused by numerous things, but most are caused by impact from accidents, such as a door swinging too hard or someone bumping against the wall after tripping over his own feet.
+Holes can be caused by numerous things, but most are caused by impact from accidents, such as a door swinging too hard or someone bumping against the wall after tripping over his own feet.

-When a large amount of moisture comes in contact with the plaster wall for too long, it can cause the plaster material to soften or loose.
-Allow that amount of moisture to have its way on the plaster for too long and it will eventually damage the wall, leaving holes in their wake (an expanding plaster is a good indication that the material is about to pop).
+When a large amount of moisture comes in contact with the wall for too long, it can cause the material to soften or loose.
+Allow that amount of moisture to have its way for too long and it will eventually damage it, leaving holes in their wake (an expanding plaster is a good indication that the material is about to pop).
 Water damage often occur because of roof leaks, causing water to run through the wall’s interior.

-Termites, as many of us already know, thrive in wooden structures, making your plaster wall an ideal target for infestation.
-Once these critters gain access to the insides of your plaster walls, they can do a significant amount of damage.
+Termites, as many of us already know, thrive in wooden structures, making your wall an ideal target for infestation.
+Once these critters gain access to the insides, they can do a significant amount of damage.

-There are many signs to watch out for indicating that termites have invaded your plaster walls, such as pinholes, hollow sounds, bubbling plaster, and more.
+There are many signs to watch out for indicating that termites have invaded your walls, such as pinholes, hollow sounds, bubbling, and more.
 You’d do well to contact a pest control specialists as soon as you discover any of these signs.

 Loose Joint Tape

-Joint tape is applied to plaster wall to cover up seams in drywalls.
-A joint tape, however, may loosen up and separate from the wall because of moisture or poor construction practices, causing the wall behind it to crack open.
+Joint tape is applied to the wall to cover up seams in drywalls.
+A joint tape, however, may loosen up and separate from the wall because of moisture or poor construction practices, causing the one behind it to crack open.

 Damage from furniture

-Moving around heavy furniture inside the home’s interior can cause scuff marks to appear in plaster walls.
-These scuff marks weaken the plaster material, which may cause it to crack open sooner or later.
+Moving around heavy furniture inside the home’s interior can cause scuff marks.
+These scuff marks weaken the material, which may cause it to crack open sooner or later.
 To avoid such damages, always be careful when moving the furniture around in your home, taking care not to apply pressure too much when you’re sticking them close to walls.

 How to repair holes in plaster walls